 Based on the circumstances surrounding an alleged violation of academic integrity, the allegation will be designated as a Level 1, Level 2, or Level 3 classification.
-This determination will be made by the Director of Community Standards, the Manager of Academic Integrity, or their designee.
-Levels are based upon the seriousness of a violation and outline the potential sanctions that a student may be assigned if ultimately found responsible for a violation.
-This determination does not impact the review process for a case and is only to be used when determining appropriate sanctions.
-If a case is to be addressed in a College Hearing, a staff member of Community Standards will notify the Hearing Board of the alleged violation level.
+This determination will be made by the Director of Community Standards or their designee.
+Levels are based upon the seriousness of a violation with successively higher levels indicating that allegations are considered more egregious.
+These levels outline the potential sanctions that a student may be assigned if ultimately found responsible for a violation.
+This determination does not impact the review process for a case and is only to be referenced when determining appropriate sanctions.
+If a case is to be addressed in a Hearing Board process, a staff member of Community Standards will notify the board or administrator of the alleged violation level in the provided case materials.

-The factors that may be considered when determining the level of an alleged violation include but are not limited to:
+Factors that may be considered when determining the level of an alleged violation include but are not limited to the following:

-- Impact of an assignment in question on the final grade of course; - Level of premeditation involved in the violation; - Potential harm to classmates or Babson community members as a result of the behavior; - Academic experience of the responding student; - Graduate or Undergraduate status of the responding student; - The responding student's relevant history of academic integrity violations.
+- Impact of a course component in question on the final grade of course; - Level of premeditation involved in the violation; - Potential harm to classmates or Babson community members as a result of the alleged behavior; - Academic experience of the responding student; - Graduate or Undergraduate status of the responding student; - The responding student's relevant history of academic integrity violations.

-Any allegations of repeated violations of academic integrity policies will result in a case being addressed as Level 2 or Level 3, regardless of details of the allegation.
+Any allegations of academic violations involving students who were previously found responsible for a violation of these policies will result in a case being addressed as Level 2 or Level 3-regardless of the circumstances of the new allegation.

-Some examples of behaviors that may constitute violations of the different levels, include but are not limited to, the following:
+Some examples of behaviors that may constitute violations of different levels include but are not limited to the following: